- Learning to a Greater Degree Contract

 In addition to on-campus activities, students are encouraged to complete an internship in economics in order to gain greater practical skills and insight during the completion of the undergraduate degree.

 The department's offices are housed in the Dockery Building.
 Classrooms, however, are located in the state-of-the-art Ward Edwards Building, which includes a large computer lab, group computer rooms, group and individual study rooms, student organization offices, and common areas for students.
 Classrooms are equipped with up-to-date computer hardware and software.
-In addition to the standard classrooms, the department maintains a statistics classroom in which each student workstation is equipped with a notebook computer, allowing for hands-on learning of the procedures available in statistical software packages.

 Training in economics will give you practical skills and many career choices.
 An economics degree or background is ideal for students planning for careers in the following areas: research analysts for private corporations such as banks, financial service institutions, and insurance companies; consultants for management, data processing, and health care firms; and analysts for government agencies at the federal, state, and local levels.
+Studies show that the average compensation for graduates holding an economics degree is higher than all other undergraduate fields except engineering.

 UCM's Office of Career Services assists students in finding employment throughout the academic year.
-Recent graduates have landed a variety of positions in diverse settings including: Ph.D. programs and law schools, the Central Intelligence Agency, managerial consultants; financial brokers; and analysts for the state of Missouri.
+Recent graduates have landed a variety of positions in diverse settings including: Ph.D. programs and law schools, the Central Intelligence Agency, managerial consultants, financial brokers, and analysts for the state of Missouri.

 To Learn More